apigee/lembos/docs/Anatomy_of_a_NodeJS_MapReduce_Job.md

 # Anatomy of a Node.js MapReduce Job

-The interface Lembos requires for your Node.js module is that it must export an object and that object must contain at least a `map` function.  *(While `map` is the only required function to be exported, it is highly likely that you will need to expose a `jobSetup` function as well as this is how you will programmatically configure your job.)*  Beyond that, your module can be structured however you want.
+Lembos requires your Node.js module to export an object and that object must contain at least a `map` function.  *(While `map` is the only required function to be exported, it is highly likely that you will need to expose a `jobSetup` function as well as this is how you will programmatically configure your job.)*  Beyond that, your module can be structured however you want.